MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 Let's `cd` into `two`, but instead of typing out `two` just type the letter `t` and hit `tab`.
 This should automatically type the word `two` for you.

+# Writing a script

+We don't have to write our commands to the commands line.
+We can put them in a file and then run the file.
+This is called a script because the operating system will follow it and repeat the commands.
+This let's us do things like:

+* automate repetitive tasks
+* reproduce the same steps every time
+* share our commands with others

+THINK OF SOMETHING TO AUTOMATE

 # wc (word count) (MAYBE)